 Another tip is to use the broiler when you heat the baking surface, as this is going to make it even hotter.

 When you’re baking the pizza is that the broiler tends to go on and off, trying to keep the temperature you’ve set your oven on.
 But to make that nice charred, leopard crust on the pizza you want the broiler to be on as much as possible during baking.
 A way to do that is to turn down the oven temperature a bit a few minutes before baking, and then crank it back up to the highest setting again when you add your pizza.
 This will make sure the broiler is on most of the baking time.
 The baking surface should be able to hold the heat well enough so this trick shouldn’t affect that negatively.
-If you want to know more about charing and creating a beautiful leopard pattern on your pizza crust, check out this easy guide.
+If you want to know more about charing and creating a beautiful leopard pattern on your pizza crusts, check out this easy guide.

 Baking Time in a Home Oven